kvgc153/WebResearcherJS/README.md

 <img height="250px" src="demo2.gif">

-- Want to make changes to the exported note?
+- [New in v3.0.0] Want to make changes to the exported note?
 Just click on the 'EDIT' button in the exported note on Joplin to go back to the webpage and edit the note.
 Resave the updated note back to Joplin.
 See demo below:

 <img height="400px" src="demo3.gif">